By the Numbers

 It’s also a health and human rights issue.
 The American Academy of Pediatrics states that there should be one childcare provider to three children, but this is not the norm in childcare centers across the country.
 In fact, there are fifteen states that fully exempt religious institutions with daycare centers from licensing rules.
 Indiana is one of them.
 In a four-year period Indiana saw the death of 31 children in childcare centers.
 21 occurred at unlicensed or illegal day care centers.

 The childcare market does not work.
 The cost to supply quality early care is more than families are able to pay, yet nearly half of childcare workers live on public assistance and aren’t able to afford childcare for their own children.
 Childcare workers earn approximately $10 per hour, less than one-third of what Kindergarten teachers earn.
 The United States government must significantly invest in childcare in a similar manner to how we subsidize the K-12 public education system.
 We need Universal Childcare.

 97% of military childcare programs have been independently accredited, versus just 10% of civilian programs.
 In 1989, the Military Child Care Act established strict childcare standards for all military programs that greatly exceed requirements for civilian childcare.
 Ony 10 states require comprehensive background checks for civilian center-based childcare providers.
 We need to make sure that all American children have access to affordable quality care.
 Laws vary widely state by state and as a result the safety and availability of childcare is variable.

 The Vote Mama Foundation is conducting a 50-state review and in-depth policy analysis into federal and state laws and regulations, regarding the quality and cost of childcare in the United States and their economic impacts on American families.
-We are working with legislators and candidates, and building a grassroots army of volunteers to help us pass legislation that will protect our children and help families survive the cost of childcare.
+We are working to ensure all American families have access to quality, affordable childcare.